 Depending on your Python version, a different version of the Microsoft Visual C++ compiler will be required to build extensions.
 The same compiler that was used to build Python itself should be used.

-For Python 3.5, 3.6 and 3.7 it will be MSVC 2015.
+For Python 3.7 or 3.8 it will be MSVC 2015.

 The MSVC version should be printed when starting a Python REPL, and can be checked against the note below:

 Note: For reference: